-The proposed amendments do not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan MEIR.
-Adoption of the proposed amendments would not affect or modify existing City policies or development regulations addressing utilities and service systems.
-Because the proposed amendments would not substantially affect the location or density of development adoption would not result in a substantial increased demand for water and sewer needs that has not already been addressed in the 2035 General Plan and MEIR.
-Any development occurring after the adoption of the proposed ordinance would be subject to environmental review as well as all existing City and State standards.
+The proposed project does not propose any specific projects for future development beyond what was analyzed in the 2035 General Plan MEIR.
+Implementing the proposed project would not affect or modify existing City policies or development regulations addressing utilities and service systems.
+Because the proposed project would not affect the location or density of development adoption would not result in a substantial increased demand for water and sewer needs that has not already been addressed in the 2035 General Plan and MEIR.
+Any development occurring after the adoption of the proposed project would be subject to environmental review as well as all existing City and State standards.

 The City has structured its development impact fees to provide for adequate services for new development.
-Impacts of new development would continue to be addressed at a project level through design, building codes, fee payment, and other means deemed acceptable to service providers.
-The proposed ordinance would not affect the City's planning in this regard.
+Impacts of new development would continue to be addressed at a project level through site plan and design review, building codes, fee payment, and other means deemed acceptable to service providers.
+The proposed project would adopt new design guidelines that could affect individual projects in terms of appearance.
+The proposed guidelines would not affect density and would not affect the demand for public services as discussed in this section.

-Adopting the proposed amendments would result in no additional significant impacts relating to utilities and service systems.
+Adopting the proposed project would result in no additional significant impacts relating to utilities and service systems.